 \section{Results and Discussion}

 We now assume a spherical lossless high-index dielectric particle of radius $S$ in air.
 The relative dielectric permittivity of the sphere is $\epsilon=12$, while its relative magnetic permeability is $\mu=1$.
-We will present our results in scaled units of the radius $S$, nevertheless the radius $S$ can vary from microns to millimeters, depending on the targeted frequency range (we will give specific examples later).
+We will present our results in scaled units of the radius $S$, nevertheless the radius $S$ can vary from microns to centimeters, depending on the targeted frequency range (we will give specific examples later).
 As discussed earlier, such particles support long-lifetime, spectrally separated, Mie modes of the EM field, characterized by the indices $P$ and $\ell$.
-Since in such particles the TE$_{\ell}$ mode has always lower energy than the corresponding TM$_{\ell}$ mode~\cite{bohren2008absorption} (see Fig.~\ref{fig_01}), as the initial state we set the $\ell$ multipole of magnetic type (TE) and as the final state we take the $\ell$ multipole of electric type (TM), for the one-axion absorption process, to comply with the selection rule.
+For spherical particles, the resonant frequencies can be calculated analytically using the $T$-matrix formulation, which is evaluated on the particle's boundaries[\mbox{\onlinecite{mishchenko2002scattering}}].
+Consequently, the refractive index of the surrounding medium shifts the resonant frequencies accordingly.
+Since in such particles the TE$_{\ell}$ mode has always lower energy than the corresponding TM$_{\ell}$ mode~[\onlinecite{bohren2008absorption}] (see Fig.~\ref{fig_01}), as the initial state we set the $\ell$ multipole of magnetic type (TE) and as the final state we take the $\ell$ multipole of electric type (TM), for the axion absorption process, to comply with the selection rule.
 The frequency difference between the initial and final states must be adjusted to the axion frequency, $f_{\mathrm{f}}-f_{\mathrm{i}}=\Omega_{\alpha}/2\pi$, to obtain the resonant transition.
-We note here that the reverse process (one-axion emission) is also possible, as shown in the right panel of Fig.~\ref{fig_02}, and the transition matrix element is the same, so will not discuss it for time saving.
+We note here that the reverse process (axion emission) is also possible, as shown in the right-hand panel of Fig.~\ref{fig_02}, and the transition matrix element is the same, so we will not discuss it for time saving.